FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://github.com/krosti/angularjs-q-a/blob/master/README.md

 [[↑] Back to top](#AngularJS)
 ### How would you implement application-wide exception handling in your Angular app?
-(Expert)

 Angular has a built-in error handler service called `$exceptionHandler` which can easily be overriden as seen below: